IBM-Cloud/smash-the-state/README.md

   end

   step :do_more_things do |state, params|
-    # original_state will be the same as the initial params
+    # params will be the initial params
     # ... and so on
   end
 end